Integrating Nftables rules into Syzkaller

 ./bin/syz-manager -config config.cfg

-By looking at the upstream coverages from syzbot, I noticed that some rules were hardly being evaluated while fuzzing, therefore I decided to start looking for ways to improve its coverage.
+By looking at the upstream coverages from syzbot, I noticed that some rules were hardly being evaluated while fuzzing, therefore I decided to start looking for ways to improve their coverage.

 Talk summary